Nikon D800 vs Sony A7 III

 Studio photographers will appreciate that the Nikon D800 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D800 and A7 III can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Sony A7 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800 and the Sony A7 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.